-I don’t think you should decide where to live strictly based on the math, as there are other considerations when deciding where you want your permanent home to be, but don’t disregard the mathematical side.
+I don’t think you should decide where to live strictly based on the math, as there are other considerations when deciding where you want your permanent home to be.
+But don’t disregard the mathematical side.

-3- Renovations, fix-ups and upgrades
+3- Renovations, Fix-ups, and Upgrades

 Now, it’s ok to do this if you’ve done the math.
-If a home is on the market for a really good price, but needs some upgrades or even major fixes, you owe it to yourself to at least do the research on what costs you might incur.
+If a home is on the market for a really good price but needs some upgrades or even major fixes, you owe it to yourself to, at least, research what costs you might incur.
 You may be able to buy the home, pay for the upgrades, and still be further ahead than if you bought the home with the upgrades already done.

 “When I bought my first home, there was water in the basement, which caused everyone else to run out while I was walking in.
 Everyone is so terrified of foundation issues that no one would even put an offer on this house.
 I evaluated what it would take to fix it, then made an offer and bought the house.
 I dug up the foundation, fixed what needed to be fixed, and got on with life in my first home.
 Five years later, after doing a few additional and basic upgrades, I sold the house for just under double what I paid for it!
 This put me in a fantastic position to build my dream home in the country.”

 Generally, the market cools down a bit mid-summer and mid-winter.
-In tougher markets like Vancouver, Toronto, New York, San Jose etc., where real estate prices can be a bit more volatile, you may have to wait a bit longer.
-The major city centres can experience big spikes in the market, making it extremely frustrating to try to buy a home.
+In tougher markets like Vancouver, Toronto, New York, San Jose, etc…, where real estate prices can be a bit more volatile, you may have to wait longer.
+The major city centres can experience big spikes in the market, making it extremely frustrating to buy a home.

-5- Make a bold offer!
+5- Make a Bold Offer!

 Most people don’t feel like it’s ok to make a bold offer.
 Real estate agents hate lowball offers and therefore try to talk their clients out of making them.
-Understand that if you want to make a bold offer on a home, because you have reason to believe that the offer just might be accepted, your agent is required to submit that offer and the seller’s agent is required to present it to their client.
+Understand that if you want to make a bold offer on a home because you have reason to believe that the offer just might be accepted, your agent is required to submit that offer, and the seller’s agent is required to present it to their client.

-The seller might have listed their home higher than they wanted to based on advice from the realtor.
+The seller might have listed their home higher than they wanted to based on the real estate agent’s advice.
 They might be very happy with your offer.
 Either way, it’s not for you to figure out.
 Make the offer you want to make and let the chips fall where they may.

 This brings us back to not getting too emotional about it all.
 It’s totally fine to put forth an offer that someone declines.
-The worst thing that’s going to happen is they say no (and the best thing that can happen, is it’s accepted and you’re a homeowner!).
+The worst thing that’s going to happen is they say no (and the best thing that can happen is it’s accepted and you’re a homeowner!).
 No one is going to take away your birthday for simply trying.

-Now that you’ve channeled an investor mindset, go check out a few homes this weekend and start paying attention to some of the subtle differences between properties and get used to putting these new tactics into practice.
+Now that you’ve channeled an investor mindset go check out a few homes this weekend and start paying attention to some of the subtle differences between properties and get used to putting these new tactics into practice.
 Happy house hunting!